oliverhuckfeldt/mocksserver-ws-plugin/README.md

 };
 ```

-After starting the server, the handler can be contacted at the following URL:
+After starting the server, the handler can be reached at the following URL:
 ```text
 ws://<host>:<port>/foo
 ```

-To test this, write a simple client script:
+To test this, we can write a simple client script:

 ```javascript
 // client.js